TahirUddinAhmed/30-Days-Of-Javascript/ChaiCode 30Day Challenge/Day 15 - Closures/Readme.md

  - Task 4: Create a closure that captures a user's name and return's a function that greets the user by name.

 ## Activity 3: Closures in Loops
  - Task 5: Write a loop that creates an array of functions.
-Each function shoold log its index when called.
+Each function should log its index when called.
 Use a closure to ensure each function log the corrent index.

 ## Activity 4: Module Pattern
  - Task 6: Use closures to create a simple module for managing a collection of items.
-Implements methodds to add, remove, and list items.
+Implements methods to add, remove, and list items.

 ## Activity 5: Memorization
  - Task 7: Write a function that memorizes the results of another function.
-Usse a closure to store the results of previous computations.
+Use a closure to store the results of previous computations.
  - Task 8: Create a memoize version of a function that calculates the factorial of a number.

 ## Feature Request: